ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 To do this, open the old YTM Extended app > Profile picture > Settings > ReVanced Extended > Miscellaneous > Import / Export > Copy.
 Save it in your clipboard until you are ready to paste it into the new YTM Extended app.

-After installing the new YT ReVanced Extended app, open it and tap on the profile picture > Settings > Import / Export.
+After installing the new YTM Extended app, open it and tap on the profile picture > Settings > Import / Export.
 Remove any text from the textbox and paste the text you copied from the old app.
 Press "Import" and restart the app.